yougov/velociraptor/README.rst

     cd velociraptor
     vagrant up

-Now go make a sandwich while you wait for the precise64 VM image to download (it's about 250MB).
+Now go make a sandwich while you wait for the Ubuntu Trusty VM image to download (about 430MB).

 Installation of system-level dependencies inside the VM is done automatically using Vagrant's Puppet provisioner.
 This includes some normal apt packages,